fontforge/fontforge.github.io/en-US/about/faq.md

 Mostly because I don't think that way.
 I don't plan things out, I have a vague idea where I want to go and I explore in that direction.

 Consider python scripting.
-I decided to add python to fontforge.
+I decided to add python to FontForge.
 I found that meant it became easier to design a mechanism so users could create their own scripts to add import/export file formats.
 And then startup scripts, and scripts when certain standard "events" happened.
 And then I could allow users to define their own menu items.
-And then I figured out how to add fontforge to python (as opposed to the reverse).
-And now I realize that there is no reason I couldn't define a set of c-bindings so that people could call fontforge as a library from within C programs.
+And then I figured out how to add FontForge to python (as opposed to the reverse).
+And now I realize that there is no reason I couldn't define a set of c-bindings so that people could call FontForge as a library from within C programs.
 And who knows where that will lead--if anywhere.

 Each stage means I can see a little further, and go a little further,